agalend/PaySmartly.Documentation/how-to-run.md

 - Download and run the docker-compose.yml
 - DockerHub
 - Docker container statuses
+- Test

 # 1. Requirements

 I have created a docker compose file in order to ease the testing procedure on your local machine.
 You have to install:

-    - docker daemon, such as Docker Desktop
+* docker daemon, such as Docker Desktop
-    - set up a WSL 2 based engine, since all docker images are linux based
+* set up a WSL 2 based engine, since all docker images are linux based

 # 2. Code repositories